Self Assessment Best Practice 3 - Avoid Using Absolutes

 United States Naval Academy

-It is the privilege of professional executives and managers to lead the men and women of their organizations toward the achievement of mission goals.
-As such, these leaders are responsible for acting with the utmost integrity, leading in both a moral and ethical manner.
+It is the privilege of professional executives and managers to lead the men and women of their organizations toward the achievement of its mission goals.
+As such, these leaders are responsible for acting with the utmost integrity; leading in both a moral and ethical manner.
 Doing so promotes trust, accountability, and group cohesion; forming the foundation of high team effectiveness.

 Leadership Inspirations - Success and Accountability

-“To succeed as a team is to hold all of the members accountable for their expertise. “
+“To succeed as a team is to hold all of the members accountable for their expertise.”

 Mitchell Caplan